jhoormann/OzDES_makeLC/README.md

 Provide the transmission function for each of the filters in a two column format: wavelength (nm) and transmission fraction (range 0-1).

+The specifics for the emission lines/photometric bands to be analyzed along with windows to use for continuum subtraction are all defined at the top of OzDES_makeLC_run.py.

 # Output Data
 The output data is saved to the directory specified by the outLoc variable.

+ * convertPhotoLC: The photometric fluxes are saved individually for each band in the file named outLoc + source + _ + bandName + .txt.
+ There are three columns: date, flux, error.
+If makeFig = True the light curves for each band are saved together on one figure called outLoc + source + _photo.png.

+ * makePhotoLC: The calculated fluxes for the specified bands are saved individually for  each band in the file named outLoc + source + \_calc\_ + bandName + .txt.
+There are three columns: date, flux, error.
+If makeFig = True the light curves for each band are saved together on one figure called outLoc + source + _makePhoto.png.

+ * makeLineLC: The calculated fluxes for each available emission line are saved individually for  each band in the file named outLoc + source + _ + line + .txt.
+There are three columns: date, flux, error.
+If makeFig = True the light curves for each line are saved together on one figure called outLoc + source + _spec.png.
+If makeFigEpoch = True the spectrum before/after continuum subtraction with the line/continuum windows indicated are saved for each spectrum as outLoc + source\_lineName\_epoch\_# + .png.

+ * calcWidth: The line width measurements are saved in a text file named outLoc + source + \_vel\_and\_mass.txt.
+The columns are Line Type Measure Vel Vel_Err Mass Lag Lag_Err_Min Lag_Err_Max Mass_Err_Min Mass_Err_Max.
+Type can be Mean/RMS and Measure is FWHM/Velocity Dispersion.

+ * calcBH:  If this flag is selected the black hole mass using the R-L relationship is saved in the same table.
+If it is not selected, or if the necessary luminosity window is not present in the spectrum, the mass and errors will be saved as np.nan.

 # Reference
 If you are using this code please cite the paper where this procedure